Gavel: Use by courts

 The gavel is sometimes used in courts of law and courts of equity in the United States and, by metonymy, is used there to represent the entire judiciary system, especially of judgeship.
-On the other hand, in the Commonwealth of Nations, including the United Kingdom, and Ireland, gavels have never been used by judges, despite many American-influenced TV programs depicting them.
+On the other hand, in the Commonwealth of Nations, including the United Kingdom, and Ireland, gavels have never been used by judges, despite many American-influenced TV programmes depicting them.
 An exception is the Inner London Crown Court, where clerks use a gavel to alert parties in court of the entrance of the judge into the courtroom, as opposed to the usual practice of the judge knocking on the door before entering.
 Gavels are also used for judicial purposes in some other countries.
 In Poland, they were originally used in the courts of the Second Republic, a practice which was inherited from courts of partitioned Poland.
 Their use ceased after the Second World War, but they were returned to courts in 2008, as an optional addition to a courtroom.